Short Interest in Hyatt Hotels Co. (NYSE:H) Rises By 11.4%

 Hyatt Hotels Co.
-(NYSE:H – Get Free Report) was the target of a large growth in short interest in February.
+(NYSE:H – Get Free Report) saw a large growth in short interest in the month of February.
 As of February 29th, there was short interest totalling 4,310,000 shares, a growth of 11.4% from the February 14th total of 3,870,000 shares.
-Based on an average daily trading volume, of 793,900 shares, the short-interest ratio is presently 5.4 days.
+Based on an average daily trading volume, of 793,900 shares, the days-to-cover ratio is currently 5.4 days.

+In other Hyatt Hotels news, insider Mark Samuel Hoplamazian sold 75,457 shares of Hyatt Hotels stock in a transaction dated Wednesday, March 6th.
+The stock was sold at an average price of $158.47, for a total value of $11,957,670.79.
+Following the completion of the sale, the insider now owns 459,000 shares in the company, valued at approximately $72,737,730.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, insider Mark Samuel Hoplamazian sold 75,457 shares of the business’s stock in a transaction dated Wednesday, March 6th.
+The stock was sold at an average price of $158.47, for a total transaction of $11,957,670.79.
+Following the completion of the sale, the insider now owns 459,000 shares in the company, valued at approximately $72,737,730.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Jnp Parachute Mirror Trust L sold 66,701 shares of the business’s stock in a transaction dated Tuesday, January 9th.
+The stock was sold at an average price of $126.21, for a total value of $8,418,333.21.
+The disclosure for this sale can be found here.
+Insiders sold 1,443,525 shares of company stock worth $223,090,255 in the last 90 days.
+21.24% of the stock is owned by company insiders.

-Hyatt Hotels (NYSE:H – Get Free Report) last released its quarterly earnings data on Friday, February 23rd.
-The company reported $0.64 earnings per share for the quarter, beating the consensus estimate of $0.38 by $0.26.
-The firm had revenue of $1.66 billion during the quarter, compared to the consensus estimate of $1.56 billion.
+Hyatt Hotels (NYSE:H – Get Free Report) last announced its earnings results on Friday, February 23rd.
+The company reported $0.64 EPS for the quarter, beating the consensus estimate of $0.38 by $0.26.
 Hyatt Hotels had a return on equity of 7.59% and a net margin of 3.30%.
-During the same period in the previous year, the company posted $2.55 earnings per share.
-As a group, sell-side analysts anticipate that Hyatt Hotels will post 3.33 EPS for the current year.
+The business had revenue of $1.66 billion during the quarter, compared to the consensus estimate of $1.56 billion.
+During the same period in the prior year, the business posted $2.55 earnings per share.
+Sell-side analysts predict that Hyatt Hotels will post 3.33 EPS for the current year.

 Hyatt Hotels Dividend Announcement

-A number of research analysts have recently issued reports on H shares.
-JPMorgan Chase & Co. raised their price objective on Hyatt Hotels from $162.00 to $172.00 and gave the company an “overweight” rating in a research note on Friday, March 1st.
-TheStreet raised shares of Hyatt Hotels from a “c+” rating to a “b-” rating in a research note on Thursday, December 14th.
-StockNews.com raised shares of Hyatt Hotels from a “sell” rating to a “hold” rating in a research report on Thursday, March 7th.
-Morgan Stanley cut shares of Hyatt Hotels from an “overweight” rating to an “equal weight” rating and boosted their price objective for the company from $149.00 to $156.00 in a research report on Monday, March 11th.
-Finally, Jefferies Financial Group upped their price target on Hyatt Hotels from $104.00 to $127.00 and gave the company a “hold” rating in a research report on Tuesday, January 2nd.
-Ten research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $132.87.
+Several research firms recently commented on H. Morgan Stanley lowered Hyatt Hotels from an “overweight” rating to an “equal weight” rating and boosted their price target for the stock from $149.00 to $156.00 in a research report on Monday, March 11th.
+JPMorgan Chase & Co. upped their target price on Hyatt Hotels from $162.00 to $172.00 and gave the company an “overweight” rating in a research report on Friday, March 1st.
+Wells Fargo & Company upped their target price on Hyatt Hotels from $138.00 to $160.00 and gave the company an “overweight” rating in a research report on Monday, February 26th.
+Royal Bank of Canada upped their target price on Hyatt Hotels from $37.00 to $41.00 and gave the company a “sector perform” rating in a research report on Wednesday, February 14th.
+Finally, Truist Financial upped their target price on Hyatt Hotels from $143.00 to $172.00 and gave the company a “buy” rating in a research report on Thursday, March 14th.
+Ten analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
+According to MarketBeat, the company has an average rating of “Hold” and an average price target of $132.87.

 Hyatt Hotels Corporation operates as a hospitality company in the United States and internationally.
 It operates through Owned and Leased Hotels, Americas Management and Franchising, ASPAC Management and Franchising, EAME Management and Franchising, and Apple Leisure Group segments.
 The company manages, franchises, licenses, owns, and leases portfolio of properties, consisting of full-service hotels and resorts, select service hotels, and other properties, including timeshare, fractional, residential, vacation, and condominium units.